jenkinsci/quali-torque-plugin/README.md

 How to use 'cs18' DSL:

-  * Use **cs18.blueprint** to define a Blueprint object that can then be used to perform operations on a
 Blueprint:
+  * Use **cs18.blueprint** to define a Blueprint object that can then be used to perform operations on a blueprint.
 ```
 blueprint = cs18.blueprint('blueprint_name','stage','servicehealthcheck')
 ```
-  * Use 'Blueprint.startSandbox' to starts a sandbox and returns a sandbox object which you could stop later.
+  * Use **blueprint.startSandbox** to starts a sandbox and returns a sandbox object which you could stop later.
 ```
 sandbox = blueprint.startSandbox()
 ```
-  * Use 'Blueprint.doInsideSandbox' to starts a sandbox for the duration of the body
+  * Use **blueprint.doInsideSandbox** to starts a sandbox for the duration of the body
 ```
 blueprint.doInsideSandbox{
    //code block